Doctor reviews posted online by patients are one of the most important factors in the overall success of any healthcare practice.

 - Dr. Oogle

 Along with Yelp, Healthgrades ranks as today’s most trusted site for online reviews and ratings of doctors, dentists, and hospitals.
-The site lets users browse and find specialists by location, by specialty, by condition, and by procedure.
-All in all, Healthgrades features over 1.1 million provider listings and seven million reviews and ratings.
+The site lets users browse and find specialists by location, specialty, condition, and procedure.
+The site features over 1.1 million provider listings and seven million reviews and ratings.

 You can learn to claim and update your free profile on Healthgrades with our short, yet detailed guide.